starbeamjs/starbeam/docs/DOM-ATTACHMENT-BOUNDARY.md

 evidence, not by the existence of the old modifier package name.
 The current ergonomics evidence is reviewed in
 [DOM Attachment Ergonomics Review](./DOM-ATTACHMENT-ERGONOMICS.md).

+After the Vue and Svelte experiments, `@starbeam/renderer` exposes `setupElementResource()` for the framework-neutral part of element resources: constructing a Starbeam resource from an element and returning its `value`, `sync`, and `finalize` handles.
+Vue and Svelte use that primitive.
+Their framework adapters still decide when to subscribe, when to schedule `sync()`, how to publish `T | null`, and how the framework supplies the element.

 ## What is stable